NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * `--file (-f) <filename>` (empty)

-    Filename of a glTF model.
-This command line option is **required**!
+    Filename of a `*.gltf` or `*.glb` glTF asset.

+    If no filename is given the application starts with an empty scene.
+The renderer window accepts drag-and-drop events of `*.gltf` or `*.glb` files and will try loading the first entry of the dropped filenames which will replace the current asset if loading succeeded.

 * `--width (-w) <int>` (512)